top of page

 This corridor spans most of the length of this deck past the Panorama Bar to the passenger cabins located at the forward end.

-Those with a keen eye may notice the DFDS blue stripes on the window lined tables - an artifact from many decades ago.
+Those with a keen eye may notice the Scandinavian Seaways blue stripes on the window lined tables - an artefact from many decades ago.

 Panorama Bar